 If you are an executor or administrator of an estate, the last thing you want to do is to have to provide a judicial accounting in New York.
-But the beneficiaries are making you do it, so here you are.
+Unless the beneficiaries are forcing you to provide one.

 A judicial accounting in New York has many downsides, not only for the executor but for the beneficiaries as well:

-- Requires a lot of work from the executor.
-The executor has to spend time on the judicial accounting in New York, time he could have spend on his professional and personal pursuits.
+- It requires a lot of work from the executor.
+The executor has to spend time on the judicial accounting in New York, the time he could have spent on his professional and personal pursuits.
 The executor will not be paid extra for the work of providing an accounting.

 An informal accounting has many benefits over a judicial accounting: